KirstenBolda/js-notes/js_by_topic/methods.md

 ## **Mutate the original array**

+- three ways to mutate the array:
+  - add elements
+  - remove elements
+  - change the order of the array elements

-## Mutate the original array by adding elements:
+### Mutate the original array by adding elements:

 ### **`.push()`**